 MIG welders are the most common type of machines used in industrial work and popular among hobby welders.
 MIG welding is one of the easiest types to learn, meaning a MIG kit is an excellent option as a welding kit for beginners.
 These welders operate using a continuous wire feed, eliminating the need to pause your work to replace electrodes.

 MIG welding is a combination of two different welding types: bare wire and flux core.
 Bare wire welding is generally used to join small, thin lengths of metal.
 Flux core welding doesn’t need a flow meter or gas supply, meaning it is suitable to be carried out outdoors.
+If you're interested in flux core, check out our full procedural guide.

 Stick welding, often referred to as arc welding, is a more traditional welding style.
 It is a more difficult skill to learn and involves using a stick electrode welding rod.